MonishLokhande/MDRS_monitoring_overlay/README.md

   - Use save as in Thonny to save necessary code onto pico
     - main.py always runs on pico boot

 Accessery files
   - When you add your code to the pico make sure to also add
       - networkInfo.py
       - txtLog.html
   - txtLog.html is the website that will be displayed on the server and is in the repo
-    - networkInfo.py is a 2 line file ignored by git you'll create yourself ssid = "wifi name" password = "wifi password#"
+  - networkInfo.py is a 2 line file ignored by git you'll create yourself, it's what allows the pico to connect to the local wifi ssid = "wifi name" password = "wifi password"
-    - This allows the pico to connect to the local wifi

 #### Port Forwarding
 TODO